neu-se/CS4530-Fall-2024/Activities/Module13 Activity.md

    2. Click on "Compass".
    3. If you don't have Compass installed, follow the instructions to install MongoDB Compass and then connect.
    4. Otherwise, switch to the "I have MongoDB Compass installed" tab and connect.
-10. After you have connected to the database on MongoDB Compass, check what collections are created by default.
-Collections such as "admin", "config", and "local" should be present.
+10. Open up MongoDB Compass and see what connections are displayed.
+You should see a connection to something like `<your repo name>.cvjdm.mongodb.net:27017` That connection should include databases such as such as "admin", "config", and "local".
+11. In Compass nav bar (on the left), select the connection you just created.
+Mouse to the "..." and select "Copy Connection String".
+Paste this connection string in some convenient place; you will need it later.
-11. Go to your project repository's server folder and run the `populate_db.ts` script.
+12. Go to your project repository's server folder and run the `populate_db.ts` script.

 ```
 cd server

-npx ts-node populate_db.ts mongodb+srv://<username>:<password>@db-cs4530-f24-xxx.xxxxx.mongodb.net/fake_so
+npx ts-node populate_db.ts <your connection string>/fake_so
 ```

-Make sure you replace the username, password, and xxx values in the connection string.
-You can find the connection string in the instructions from step 9.
+You can find the connection string in the instructions from step 11.

+When you are done, go back to Compass and examine the connection you created.
+When you open that connection, you should see a database named `fake_so`, and in that database you should see collections named `Answer`, `Comment`, `Question`, and `Tag` with several documents in each of them, much like you got when running `populate_db.ts` locally.

+You have now completed seeting up your MongoDB database.

 {: .note }
 For simplicity, and since you're not handling sensitive data, the Network Access is set to allow connections from anywhere.
 However, for projects involving sensitive data, you should restrict access to only the necessary range of IP addresses.

-You can connect your locally deployed server to a cloud-hosted MongoDB database.
+You can connect your locally deployed server to the cloud-hosted MongoDB database.
 This is useful when developing a feature and testing it before deployment.
 To do this, update the `.env` created as [part of the IP2 setup](https://neu-se.github.io/CS4530-Fall-2024/assignments/ip2#task-0-setup-environment-variables).

 ```
-MONGODB_URI=<add your connection string here>
+MONGODB_URI=<add your connection string here, without the trailing slash>
 CLIENT_URL=http://localhost:3000
 PORT=8000
 ```